 1

-Confirm your facility's CMS approval status before March 7, 2026.
-Pull your current approval documentation and verify it aligns with CMS Ruling 87-1.
-If there's any ambiguity, escalate to your compliance officer now — not after a denial.
+Verify your facility's CMS approval status before March 7, 2026.
+Pull documentation confirming your program is approved under CMS Ruling 87-1.
+If you can't produce that documentation quickly, treat it as a gap and escalate to your compliance officer today.

 2